 In their original forms, the associative and the cross-situational mechanisms are not precisely specified.
 Moreover, these hypotheses are not sufficient for explaining the particular developmental patterns (e.g., fast mapping) observed in the experimental data gathered from children.
 Many researchers thus believe that, in addition to relying on associationist and cross-situational evidence, children are equipped with dedicated mental biases and/or constraints that help them learn the meanings of words (e.g., Behrend, 1990).
 The literature proposes a variety of such biases and constraints, each accounting for one (or a few) of the observed patterns.
-For example, the fast mapping ability in children has been suggested to be due to the principle of the mutual exclusivity of word meanings (Markman and Wachtel, 1988), or due to a lexical bias towards finding names for nameless objects/categories (Golinkoff et al., 1992).
+For example, the fast mapping ability in children has been suggested to be due to the principle of the mutual exclusivity of word meanings (Markman & Wachtel, 1988), or due to a lexical bias towards finding names for nameless objects/categories (Golinkoff et al., 1992).
 Other patterns such as vocabulary spurt, or an initial reluctance towards learning a second label for a familiar object (synonymy), are sometimes attributed to a change in the underlying learning mechanism.
-For instance, it has been suggested that children learn the meaning of their first words through a simple associative process, and later switch to referential learning, which allows them to learn new words at a faster pace and to learn synonyms (e.g., Kamhi, 1986; Behrend, 1990; Reznick and Goldfield, 1992).
+For instance, it has been suggested that children learn the meaning of their first words through a simple associative process, and later switch to referential learning, which allows them to learn new words at a faster pace and to learn synonyms (e.g., Behrend, 1990; Kamhi, 1986; Reznick & Goldfield, 1992).

 Although many specific word learning biases and constraints have been proposed, it has yet to be proven whether and to what extent children depend on them for learning the vocabulary of their language.
 Indeed, there are many researchers who argue against the necessity of such mechanisms and biases for word learning, and suggest that word meanings are acquired through general cognitive abilities (e.g., Bloom, 2000; Tomasello, 2003).
-Proponents of this view believe that the patterns of word learning observed in children (such as the vocabulary spurt and fast mapping) are a result of simply receiving more input, and that no developmental changes in the underlying learning mechanisms (e.g., from associative to referential or constraint-based) are necessary (see also Huttenlocher et al., 1991; Regier, 2005; McMurray, 2007).
+Proponents of this view believe that the patterns of word learning observed in children (such as the vocabulary spurt and fast mapping) are a result of simply receiving more input, and that no developmental changes in the underlying learning mechanisms (e.g., from associative to referential or constraint-based) are necessary (see also Huttenlocher, Haight, Bryk, Seltzer, & Lyons, 1991; McMurray, 2007; Regier, 2005).

-Our goal in the present study is to verify this latter view on word learning through computational modeling.
-We thus propose a novel model of early vocabulary acquisition that learns word meanings using a general probabilistic approach, without incorporating any specific word learning biases or constraints, and without any explicit developmental changes in the underlying learning mechanisms.
-Our computational model learns the meaning of words from naturalistic child-directed data that contain noise, alignment ambiguity, and referential uncertainty.
-The model processes input utterances one by one (incrementally), extracting only very simple probabilistic information which children have been shown to be sensitive to (e.g., Coady and Aslin, 2004).
-Specifically, the model incorporates a probabilistic interpretation of cross-situational learning, and bootstraps its own partially-learned knowledge of the previously-observed words to accelerate word learning over time.
+Our goal in the present study is to support this latter view on word learning through computational modeling.
+We propose a novel model of early vocabulary acquisition that learns word meanings using a general probabilistic approach, without incorporating any specific word learning biases or constraints, and without any explicit developmental changes in the underlying learning mechanisms.
+Our proposed model learns the meaning of words from naturalistic child-directed data, extracting only very simple probabilistic information to which children have been shown to be sensitive (e.g., Coady & Aslin, 2004).
+Specifically, the model incorporates a probabilistic interpretation of cross-situational learning and bootstraps its own partially learned knowledge of the previously observed words to accelerate word learning over time.
 The model exhibits similar behaviours to those observed in children, suggesting that word meanings can be acquired through general cognitive mechanisms.